 So you’re looking for the best tankless hot water heater?

 Then you’ve definitely come to the right place.
-As an alternative to those bulky, costly and wasteful water tanks, tankless water heaters are quickly taking the nation by storm.
+As an alternative to those bulky, costly and wasteful water tanks, tankless devices are quickly taking the nation by storm.

 As opposed to storing unnecessarily large hot water volumes, tankless heaters work by simply heating cold water in a matter of seconds as it passes through – see the difference?

 Since you’re here, you’ve probably heard about all the wonderful benefits that these heaters bring into our homes and businesses.
-In addition to providing us with a continuous supply of hot water, tankless heaters have been known to last longer than tanked heaters.
+In addition to providing us with a continuous supply of hot water, these devices have been known to last longer than the tanked ones.

-But that’s not all; a decent tankless heater will also save you a sizeable chunk of change on power and gas bills every month.
+But that’s not all; a decent device will also save you a sizeable chunk of change on power and gas bills every month.

 Sounds impressive, right?